DanielKag/TestReducer/README.md

 ## What this is all about
 A reducer is a simple function.
 It gets the current state object and an action, and calculate the next state of the system.

-We this framework, you can test your reducer in this manner:
+With this framework, you can test your reducer in the following manner:

-`Given SomeState`
+`Given` Some State

-`When  Dispaching an action`
+`When`  Dispatching an action

-`Then  The next state should be`
+`Then`  The next state should be

 The framework allows you to send only a small portion of the state, that is relevant to your test.
 Moreover, if the test fails, meaning - the actual state is different from the expected one, You will recieve the delta between the two.
-For example, the 4th test in this example is fails and the error is:
+For example, the 4th test in this example fails and the error is:

-(It fails because I intentially expected 'true' when it should have been 'false', and also added a property named 'prop' that shouldn't been there)
+*It fails because I intentially expected 'true' when it should have been 'false', and also added a property named 'prop' that shouldn't be there)*

 ![error](assets/error.png)